zachibs/SatelliteDataAnalysis/README.md

 **TODO List:**

 - TODO: refactor the codebase(better variable names, cleaner code)
+- TODO: figure out how to create data source by code
 - TODO: figure out how to create dashboard by code (import json model)

 **Visualization in grafana should look like:**